susanpallmann/everything-library/ui-v2/README.md

 ## To-do
 ### Issues
-[ ] Mouse movements that move outside of the element aren't tracked; they may need to be for accurate swipe and drag behavior.
+- [ ] Mouse movements that travel outside of the element aren't tracked; they may need to be for accurate swipe and drag behavior.